39 easy acrylic painting ideas all beginners should try

 For those of you who’d like to pursue the art of landscapes, this is the painting for you.
-The shapes are simple and there are no tricky areas of intricate detail, but the way the colours change with light and distance is a very important aspect of landscapes and one that this painting embodies perfectly.
+The shapes are simple and there are no tricky areas of intricate detail, but the way the colors change with light and distance is a very important aspect of landscapes and one that this painting embodies perfectly.

 The Hungry Pug

 If landscapes aren’t your thing, this light-hearted pug painting might be more your style.
-There are elements of it that are very easy – the background and foreground, for example, are simple areas of flat colour – but don’t let this fool you.
+There are elements of it that are very easy – the background and foreground, for example, are simple areas of flat color – but don’t let this fool you.